midtownsystems/clydevalleyhorsearchers/src/about.md

 No special tack is required although a riding hat is mandatory (safety standard  PAS015-2011 with a BSI kite mark or equivalent) but some archery equipment may be borrowed until archers are ready to get their own.

 ![imagen](/_images/stock_photo2.jpg)

+_Disclaimer: All additional images on this page sourced as free for public use_